Tloops/tloops.github.io/_pages/about.md

 - [2022] The Top Ten Graduates Nomination Award in SUSTech
 - [2023] The Star of iMED Award (for those who contributed most in my research group iMED)
 - [2021-2023] The Outstanding Teaching Assistant in SUSTech

+## Highlights

+Remarkably, I was teaching Java in SUSTech as a tutor and had gained lots of compliment and supports.
+Until now, nearly **1,600+** students (40% of total undergraduates) in SUSTech had taken my classes.
+And I'm really enjoying teaching Java and helping noobs with fixing their bugs.